NordicSemiconductor/IOS-nRF-Mesh-Library/SETTING_UP.md

 - Open the newly created `.xcworkspace`

-- Import the library to any of your classes by using `import NordicMesh` and begin working on your project

 #### Carthage

 - Create a new **Cartfile** in your project's root with the following contents